 5. Consistency in Brand Image and Client Experience

-Multi-location bank networks work very hard to maintain a consistent customer experience and brand interaction across all customer touch points.
+Multi-location bank networks work hard to maintain a consistent customer experience and brand interaction across all customer touch points.
 Bringing the enterprise vision to the local branch requires careful control of all environmental factors.
 From branch layout to interior design to signage, the environment encompasses everything that clients see, touch, hear, and feel.

 With all the attention paid to visual elements, most banks have not invested in the auditory elements of the in-branch experience.
 Stated another way, while the branches may all look the same, they certainly don’t sound the same.
 Since there is no music platform, a client may hear anything from silence to FM radio to potentially offensive content from an employee’s iPod as they move from branch to branch.
 This lack of auditory consistency confuses clients and works to diminish their perception of the bank’s brand credibility.